mgrayston/School-Work-/SpaceWars/Resources/README.txt

 	b.
 Die after 5 hits.
 	c.
 Score is shown to the right

+4. Additional Mode
+	An additional mode in which all stars move randomly was added.
+This mode can be turned on by setting the Mode tag in the settings file to MovingStars.
+The normal, default mode, is Default.

 Design Decisions:
 	A timer was used to modulate the client framerate; when the timer ticks, the Panels are invalidated to redraw.
 Movement commands are captured by a loop running